couchbase/docs-operator/operatorConfig.md

         serviceAccountName: couchbase-operator
 ```

-Most fields in the Operator configuration should never be changed and we recommend using the configuration as is.
-Some exceptions are below.
+Most of the fields in the Operator configuration should never be changed and we recommend using the configuration as is.
+However, there are some exceptions noted below.

 ## Changing the Namespace